btcrooks/ndsp_pulse/README.md

 Pulse is a simple VST plugin designed to calculate delay and reverb timings based on your DAW's tempo or a manually set BPM.

-Pulse is built using JUCE and is available as a stereo insert plugin.
+Pulse is built using React & JUCE WebViewComponent and is available as a stereo insert plugin.
 The source code and pre-built binaries are hosted on this GitHub repository.

 ## Artwork